-- 20. All appeals before CAS (save as set out in Rule 42.21) shall take the form of a re-hearing de novo of the issues on appeal and the CAS Panel shall be able to substitute its decision for the decision of the relevant tribunal of the Member or the IAAF where it considers the decision of the relevant tribunal of the Member or the IAAF to be erroneous or procedurally unsound.
-The CAS Panel may in any case add to or increase the Consequences that were imposed in the contested decision. - 21.
-Where the appeal to CAS is against the Doping Review Board's determination on exceptional / special circumstances, the hearing before CAS on the question of exceptional / special circumstances shall be limited to a review of the materials before the Doping Review Board and to its determination.
-The CAS Panel will only interfere with the determination of the Doping Review Board if it is satisfied: - (a) that no factual basis existed for the Doping Review Board's determination; or - (b) the determination reached was significantly inconsistent with the previous body of cases considered by the Doping Review Board, which inconsistency cannot be justified by the facts of the case; or - (c) that the determination reached by the Doping Review Board was a determination that no reasonable review body could reach. - 22.
+- 22. All appeals before CAS shall take the form of a re-hearing and the CAS Panel shall be able to substitute its decision for the decision of the relevant tribunal of the Member or the IAAF where it considers the decision of the relevant tribunal of the Member or the IAAF to be erroneous or procedurally unsound.
+The CAS Panel may in any case add to or increase the Consequences that were imposed in the contested decision. - 23.
 In all CAS appeals involving the IAAF, CAS and the CAS Panel shall be bound by the IAAF Constitution, Rules and Regulations (including the Anti-Doping Regulations).
-In the case of any conflict between the CAS rules currently in force and the IAAF Constitution, Rules and Regulations, the IAAF Constitution, Rules and Regulations shall take precedence.

-- 23. In all CAS appeals involving the IAAF, the governing law shall be Monegasque law and the arbitrations shall be conducted in English, unless the parties agree otherwise. - 24.
-The CAS Panel may in appropriate cases award a party its costs, or a contribution to its costs, incurred in the CAS appeal. - 25.
+In the case of any conflict between the CAS rules currently in force and the IAAF Constitution, Rules and Regulations, the IAAF Constitution, Rules and Regulations shall take precedence. - 24.
+In all CAS appeals involving the IAAF, the governing law shall be Monegasque law and the arbitrations shall be conducted in English, unless the parties agree otherwise. - 25.
+The CAS Panel may in appropriate cases award a party its costs, or a contribution to its costs, incurred in the CAS appeal. - 26.
 The decision of CAS shall be final and binding on all parties, and on all Members, and no right of appeal will lie from the CAS decision.
 The CAS decision shall have immediate effect and all Members shall take all necessary action to ensure that it is effective.